 Key pieces of information in the CSR and CSR+ records include the identifiers and resources.
-All data collectors define the most useful identifiers and resources to be collected from the usage data and provides this information in the records of the output CSR or CSR+ file.
+All CIMS Data Collectors define the most useful identifiers and resources to be collected from the usage data and provides this information in the records of the output CSR or CSR+ file.